react-navigation/react-navigation.github.io/versioned_docs/version-4.x/material-bottom-tab-navigator.md

 npm install react-navigation-material-bottom-tabs react-native-paper
 ```

 This API also requires that you install `react-native-vector-icons`!
-If you are using Expo (managed or bare), run `expo install @expo/vector-icons` instead.
+If you are using Expo (managed or bare), run `npx expo install @expo/vector-icons` instead.
 Otherwise, [follow these installation instructions](https://github.com/oblador/react-native-vector-icons#installation).

 ## API